cod3rkane/crosshair_hud/README.md

 Builds the app in prod mode.

 Once you run the app, it stays always on top of all windows apps as an overlay, you can click through it normally.
+You can use for your games as crosshair, it simple to add new ones if you know a little bit of coding.

 ### Pics